pavkids84-dev/cloud-infrastructure-labs/linux/README.md

 # Linux Labs

-This directory contains hands-on Linux administration and shell programming labs completed while studying cloud infrastructure.
+This directory contains hands-on Linux administration, shell programming, and text-processing labs completed while studying cloud infrastructure.

 The goal is not only to learn Linux commands, but also to understand how Linux systems behave, verify concepts through hands-on practice, and develop troubleshooting and automation skills relevant to infrastructure operations.